⟵ Back to Articles

 Commentary

 When will I realize my Sovereign's 1-Divine as my Supreme Being, my Supreme Ruler, my Owner, my Auspicious, and my Air-Consumer?
-Or will I continue to either accept or be in doubt that some other earthly or mythological entities equal to the 1?
-When will I realize my Sovereign's 1-Divine as my Great Light, who is present in everyone though people believe it is present only in Madhava as Vishnu-incarnate popular gods like Rama and Krishna?
-When will I realize my Sovereign's 1-Divine as my Emancipator, who is much more than the mythological demon killers Madhu and Mura, as well as an ancient king named Mandhata?
+Or will I continue to either accept or be in doubt that some other earthly or mythological entities are equal to the 1?
+When will I realize my Sovereign's 1-Divine as my Great Light, who is present in everyone, though people believe it is present only in Madhava as Vishnu-incarnate, popular gods like Rama and Krishna?
+When will I realize my Sovereign's 1-Divine as my Emancipator, who is much more than the mythological demon killers Madhu and Mura, as well as the ancient king named Mandhata?
 My Sovereign's 1-Divine is eternal and self-illumined, beyond life and death.

 When will I realize my Sovereign's 1-Divine as my Divine who embraces the entire creation with patience and flawlessly eliminates all challenges with the arrows and the sword under the Own-Self Command?
-When will I accept my flawed and fraudulent intellect and take sanctuary in my Sovereign's 1-Divine’s sanctuary where I am mentored and protected?
-My Sovereign assures me that his 1-Divine will hold my hand, pull me out of the mud-trapping, liberate me, and free me from the entanglements of things and relationships that continue my pangs of separation from the 1.
+When will I accept my flawed and fraudulent intellect and take sanctuary in my Sovereign's 1-Divine’s sanctuary, where I am mentored and protected?
+My Sovereign assures me that His 1-Divine will hold my hand, pull me out of the mud-trapping, liberate me, and free me from the entanglements of things and relationships that continue my pangs of separation from the 1.

 Note: We are very finite; our understanding is finite too.
 We aspire to deepen our relationship with the Guru.
 In this translation and commentary, we focused more on meaning, context, and message and less on literalism and poetics.
 We aspire to learn and live the message to end our separation from the 1.